GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/README.md

 A list of the classes in addition to the NIST CWEs mapped to each class are summarized in [ssithCWEsList.md](./ssithCWEsList.md).
 A class-specific description is provided in each vulnerability class [directory](../../fett/cwesEvaluation/).

 The philosophy of the platform and the methodology of the testing are explained in details in the [BESSPIN philosophy document](./besspinPhilosophy.md).
+For details about this tool's mode from the point of view of methodology and details rather than functionality, please check [modes.md](../base/modes.md).

 ## Summary of Contents ##